-In prehistoric times, women from neighbouring tribes were frequently captured and incorporated into the captors’ own tribe.
+In prehistoric times, women from neighboring tribes were frequently captured and incorporated into the captors’ own tribe.
 This is probably why capturing women in wars has been common throughout history (see Why humans go to war).

-Even today, wife-kidnapping happens in some cultures where it’s seen as acceptable behaviour.
+Even today, wife-kidnapping happens in some cultures where it’s seen as acceptable behavior.
 The groom-to-be will typically plan a kidnap with his male buddies, forcing the kidnapped woman into marriage.
 Some even believe that honeymooning is a relic of this tradition.